spiritLHLS/repocket-one-click-command-installation/README.md

 ## Notes

-- Verified on AMD64 but not in ARM
+- Verified on AMD64 and ARM64
 - Try it if you are interested via my --> [referrals](https://link.repocket.co/PBaK) <--, you will get 5 dollar.

 ## Install